exiang/open_hub_wiki/Development-Environment-Setup.md

   * Production - this is your live site (e.g. https://central.mymagic.my)

 ## Setup local Docker for development
-To setup Docker on local development server, we highly recommend using this over the manual method.
+We highly recommend using this over the manual method.
 Use docker from repo: [hub_docker](https://github.com/mymagic/hub_docker).
 Refer to the setup documents there

 ## Setup Remote Staging
 Edit `sudo nano /home/ubuntu/repo/web-main.git/hooks/post-receive` and insert: